 In this 75 minute session, baby wearing parents enjoy a short walk to a beautiful clearing in the forest.
 We cross the river via a bridge which has a few steep steps.
 I am now a Baby Wearing Peer Supporter and can attempt to answer any baby wearing questions.
-We will all enjoy the peace and tranquillity of this spot with some ‘forest bathing’ and mindfulness.
+We will all enjoy the peace and tranquillity of this spot with some ‘forest bathing’, mindfulness and nature art.
 Outdoor Baby Yoga activities are really special as parent and baby exercise and relax together.
 Parents will have the opportunity to meet other new parents; explore nature with their baby; and enhance their bond through Baby Yoga.

 Forest bathing, or shinrin yoku, is an ancient Japanese tradition of being calm and quiet amongst the trees to reenergise, refresh and rejuvenate.
 Observing nature whilst breathing deeply destresses both parent and baby.
 Being mindful, using all five senses, in the forest allows one to notice and appreciate the details of the natural surroundings, leaving busy thoughts behind.
 We can all benefit from taking time out from busy life, slowing down and really enjoying the world around us.
 What’s not to love?